Butler Ranch, Mendocino County

 1990

 Long before sustainability was a trend, the Fetzers and their colleagues looked for ways to farm and make wine in harmony with the environment.
 As early as 1990, they begin tracking and reducing waste and energy use.
-Thanks to this legacy, we are proud to be certified TRUE Zero Waste and to operate on 100% renewable energy today.
+Thanks to this legacy, we are proud to be TRUE zero waste certified and to operate on 100% renewable electricity today.

 1993